-Whale watching season in the Whitsundays runs from June until September, conveniently lapping into the school holidays.
+Whale watching season in the Whitsundays runs from June until early October, conveniently lapping into the school holidays.

 The season starts when Humpback whales migrate north from Antarctica to breed and give birth in the warm tropical waters of the Whitsundays.
 When the calves are strong enough, the whales commence the return trip south towards the end of September and the beginning of October.

 There are many ways to see whales during The Whitsundays’ whale season.
-You can view them from an island such as Hamilton, join a day or overnight tour group through an agent like Sailing Whitsundays or you can see them during your bareboating holiday.
+You can view them from Hamilton Island, join a day or overnight tour group through an agent like Sailing Whitsundays or you can see them throughout the islands during a bareboating holiday.

-The Whitsundays does have a reputation as “the Humpback Highway”, so your chances of seeing whales is extremely high.
+The Whitsundays does have a reputation as “the Humpback Highway”, so your chances of seeing whales are exceptionally high.

-A bareboat holiday ensuring you’re in the right place at the right time for a one-on-one whale encounter.
-It’s not only thrilling to see the whales when you’re on your sailing holiday, but it’s an absolute privilege to see them with your family and friends from your own private coat.
+A bareboat holiday ensures you’re in the right place at the right time for a one-on-one whale encounter.
+It’s not only thrilling to see the whales on your sailing holiday, but it’s an absolute privilege to see them with your family and friends from your private boat.

-When one of the fifth largest creatures on the planet decides it's curious about you and approaches your yacht, it’s an interaction you will never forget.
+When one of the fifth most enormous creatures on the planet decides it’s curious about you and approaches your yacht, it’s an interaction you will never forget.

 Avoid the crowds